moritz-hoelting/shulkerscript-webpage/src/content/docs/guides/syntax.md

 ```

 :::tip[Did you know?]
-[Conditionals](#conditional-statements) are also implemented as execute blocks.Therefore you can chain them together with other execute blocks.
+[Conditionals](#conditional-statements) are also implemented as execute blocks.
+Therefore, you can chain them together with other execute blocks.
 Keep in mind that an if-else statement can only be used as the last execute block in a chain.
 :::

 ### Supported Execute Blocks